SomeWeekendReading/someweekendreading.github.io/_posts/2025-07-26-ceterum-censeo.md

 Attend: for it shall make sense!
 (Eventually.)

 <a href="{{ site.baseurl }}/images/2025-07-26-ceterum-censeo-shirt.jpg"><img src="{{ site.baseurl }}/images/2025-07-26-ceterum-censeo-shirt-thumb.jpg" width="400" height="408" alt="Echos of Antiquity shirt: Carthago delenda est" title="Echos of Antiquity shirt: Carthago delenda est" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
-He saw the t-shrt shown here, sold by
+He saw the t-shirt shown here, sold by
 [_Echos of Antiquity_](https://echosofantiquity.com/products/carthago-delenda-est-mortons-salt-parody-logo-t-shirt?variant=51562587488523).
-(No, they are not sponsoring this blog in anyway.
+(No, they are not sponsoring this blog in any way.
 They just happen to be brilliant, and I just happen to admire brilliance of this sort.)
-Now, they've chosen a slight syntactic variant which is not my favorite ("delenda" _vs_ "delendam"), but it's in the zone.
+Now, they've chosen a slight syntactic variant which is not my favorite ("delenda est" _vs_ "delendam esse"), but it's in the zone.

 And this metaphor is just about _perfect_, in eleventeen separate dimensions.
-Please permit my inner pedant to squee about it for you:
+Please permit my inner pedant to squee all about it for you:

 1. First, it's making fun of a logo which is _extremely_ recognizable to anyone who's bought salt in the US over the last century.
 The Morton Salt company in 1911 adopted